ObiOne84/project-5-e-commerce/README.md

 ### Databases Used

 - [ElephantSQL](https://www.elephantsql.com/) - Postgres database
-- [Cloudinary](https://cloudinary.com/) - Online static file storage
+- [AWSAmazon](https://aws.amazon.com/) - Online static and media file storage

 ### Frameworks Used

 - [Django](https://www.djangoproject.com/) - Python framework.
 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.
 (Source: [Django](https://www.djangoproject.com/))
-- [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction//) - CSS framework.
+- [Bootstrap 5.1](https://getbootstrap.com/docs/5.1/getting-started/introduction//) - CSS framework.
 Bootstrap is a popular open-source front-end framework that provides a collection of tools, styles, and components to simplify the process of designing and building responsive and mobile-first web pages.
 - [jQuery 3.7.1](https://code.jquery.com/jquery-3.7.1.js) - jQuery is a fast, small, and feature-rich JavaScript library.
 It simplifies things like HTML document traversal and manipulation, event handling, and animation for web development. jQuery is open-source and designed to make things like HTML document traversal and manipulation, event handling, and animation much simpler with an easy-to-use API that works across a multitude of browsers.
 (Source: [jQuery](https://api.jquery.com/))

+### Payment System

+- [Stripe](https://stripe.com/ie) - Stripe is a technology company that provides online payment processing services, allowing businesses to accept payments securely over the internet.
+It offers a range of tools for handling transactions, subscriptions, and more.

 ### Programs Used

 - [Github](https://github.com/) - Used for creating application repository, version control, organising workflow utilising agile functionality of GitHub project, issues and milestones.
 - [Gitpod](https://www.gitpod.io/) - Used as a coding environment.
 - [Heroku](https://www.heroku.com/) - Used as the cloud-based platform to deploy the site.
-- [Canva](https://www.canva.com/) - Used to create logo, and recipe images.
 - [Google Fonts](https://fonts.google.com/) - Used for the typography.
 - [Figma](https://www.figma.com/) - Used for creation of wireframes.
 - [Lucidchart](https://www.lucidchart.com/pages/) - Used for creation of ERD.